Selling ebooks follows the same formula as selling any other product on the Internet. You need to drive traffic to your book.

-There are many themes and topics that can be used to inform, solve a problem or entertain, and of course, attract a potential book buyer interested in your book’s topic or genre.
-It only takes imagination.
+There are many themes and topics that you can use to inform, solve a problem, or entertain.
+And, of course, attract a potential buyer interested in your book’s theme or genre.

-In the end, though, the very best traffic driver is email.
+One of the best traffic drivers is email.

-Encouraging visitors to subscribe to your site is the very best thing you can do.
+Encouraging visitors to subscribe to your mailing list is the best thing you can do.

-Most website or blog visitors only stay long enough to view one or possibly two pages, and they rarely enter via your front page.
+Most website or blog visitors only stay long enough to view one or possibly two pages and rarely enter via your front or homepage.